As well as a general goals list & travel wishlist, I also keep an ongoing ‘Cornwall’ bucket list too.

 1. Kayak on Helford river

 As soon as the weather turns warm again, this is the top of my list!
-I’m not sure why we never did this last Summer… potentially because we weren’t sure of a good launch point that was easily accessible by car, but maybe we’ll have to stop being lazy and just carry the kayaks a little further!
+I’m not sure why we never did this last Summer… potentially because we weren’t sure of a good launch point that was easily accessible by car, but maybe I’ll have to stop being lazy and just carry the kayaks a little further!
 They’re only inflatable anyway ;)

 2. ‘Glamping’ in Cornish yurts

-Again, I’m kind of waiting for the weather to warm up before we book a night away in the great outdoors, but I’d absolutely love to try staying in a yurt!
+Again, I’m kind of waiting for the weather to warm up before I book a night away in the great outdoors, but I’d absolutely love to try staying in a yurt!
 There are several places in Cornwall that have them: